“We Build the Wall” Fundraising Fraud

 Legal Consequences

-In August 2020, federal prosecutors indicted Kolfage, Bannon, Andrew Badolato, and Shea for wire fraud and money laundering.
-Bannon’s arrest on a yacht off Connecticut made headlines, but Trump pardoned him on January 19, 2021, hours before leaving office, shielding him from federal penalties.
-Kolfage, Badolato, and Shea faced trial:
+Federal charges were brought in August 2020 against Kolfage, Bannon, Andrew Badolato, and Shea for wire fraud and money laundering.
+Steve Bannon’s high-profile arrest aboard a luxury yacht drew national attention.
+However, he received a pardon from then-President Trump on January 19, 2021, just before leaving office, shielding him from federal charges.
+Others were not spared:

-• Kolfage: Pleaded guilty in April 2022 to conspiracy to commit wire fraud and tax fraud; sentenced April 26, 2023, to 51 months in prison, with $2.9 million in restitution.
+Brian Kolfage pleaded guilty in April 2022 to conspiracy charges and was sentenced in April 2023 to 51 months in prison.
+He was also ordered to pay $2.9 million in restitution.

 Impact and Public Perception